marcindulak/docker-nd188-bert-ai/README.md

 # Docker image tagging convention

-The docker image is tagged with the datascience-notebook upstream version appended by a build number, for example the first docker image based on datascience-notebook version `1386e2046833` is tagged with `1386e2046833-1`.
+The docker image is tagged with the datascience-notebook upstream version, pytorch and cuda toolkit version appended by a build number, for example the first docker image based on datascience-notebook version `7a0c7325e470` which uses pytorch `1.4.0` and cuda toolkit `10.1` is tagged with `7a0c7325e470-1.4.0-10.1-1`.

 # Dependencies